 This panel is a great choice for charging multiple devices, efficient charging, and portability.
 It is a jack-of-all-trades.
 If you are willing to spend the money, this panel takes care of most charging needs with room to spare.
 Even on partially cloudy days, the 21W from Anker will still deliver some charge to your devices.
 For groups traveling together or for a single traveler who needs to have many devices charged, the 21W is a great option.

 As we continued to learn throughout the testing period, the more extensive watt panels provide a bit of relief from the stress of trying to charge devices using solar technology.
 Since there are already so many external factors involved, like weather, cloud cover, wind, sun orientation, and time, it is nice to have the small buffer of having as many high-efficiency solar cells exposed to the sun as possible.
 We found that we spent less time fiddling with the orientation of panels like the 21W from Anker or the PowerGreen 20W because they were already capturing more power on their own than the smaller capacity panels were capable of, even with lots of adjustment.
 It was for these reasons that we were sold on the21W from Anker after a few weeks in the field.

-The price of the 21W from Anker varies online from $100 to $50, so the value depends greatly on what deal you can score.
-However, the list price is $100.
-This is an incredible product for the price, and even at $100, you'll be getting a panel that will be effective for a long time.
+The price of the 21W from Anker varies online, so the value depends greatly on what deal you can score.
+It's usually found on Amazon for anywhere between $65 and $100.
+Even at the higher end of that spectrum, this is an incredible product for the price, and you'll be getting a panel that will be effective for a long time.
 Over the years, solar panel technology has been improving and becoming more and more efficient.
 Technology is great for us consumers, and yet another benefit of its increasing popularity is the prices for decent products has gone down overall.
-That means products like the Anker 21W are more affordable, making this panel a great option, even on the upper end of the price scale.
+That means products like the Anker 21W are more affordable, making this panel a great option at a middle-of-the-road price.